-- → Evaluation based on increase/decrease in storage in buildings) - "Inflow of groundwater/rainwater into buildings" = - "Increase/decrease of water held in buildings" - + "Transfer from buildings to tanks" - "Transfer into buildings (water injection into reactors and transfer from well points. etc.)" - 3: Since April 23, 2015, the data collection method has been changed (Increase in storage (1)+(2) \rightarrow (1)+(2)+) - 4: On February 4, 2016, corrected by reviewing the water amount of remaining concentrated salt water - 5: Values calculated including the calibration effect of the building water-level gauge

-(March 10-17, 2016: Main Process Building,

-March 17-24, 2016: High-Temperature Incinerator Building (HTI))
+(Evaluation based on increased in storage: in buildings and tanks → Evaluation based on increase/decrease in storage in buildings)

+- "Inflow of groundwater/rainwater into buildings" = "Increase/decrease of water held in buildings" - + "Transfer from buildings to tanks" - "Transfer into buildings (water injection into reactors and transfer from well points, etc.)" - \3: Since April 23, 2015, the data collection method has been changed (Increase in storage (1)+(2) → (1)+(2)+\) - \4: On February 4, 2016, corrected by reviewing the water amount of remaining concentrated salt water - \5: Values calculated including the calibration effect of the building water-level gauge (March 10-17, 2016; Main Process Building. - March 17-24, 2016: High-Temperature Incinerator Building (HTI)) - \6: For rainfall, data of Namie (from data published by the Japan Meteorological Agency) is used.
+However, due to missing values, data of Tomioka (from data published by the Japan Meteorological Agency) is used alternatively (April 14-21, 2016)

-- Toward reducing the risk of contaminated water stored in tanks - Treatment measures comprising the removal of strontium by cesium absorption apparatus (KURION) (from January 6, 2015) and secondary cesium absorption apparatus (SARRY) (from December 26, 2014) are underway.
-As of March 24, approx. 208,000 m3 had been treated.
+- > Toward reducing the risk of contaminated water stored in tanks - Treatment measures comprising the removal of strontium by the cesium absorption apparatus (KURION) (from January 6, 2015) and the secondary cesium absorption apparatus (SARRY) (from December 26, 2014) have been underway.
+As of May 19, approx. 237,000 m3 had been treated.